 must, as soon as is practicable, cause the notice, or a copy of it, to be displayed in accordance with the prescribed requirements.

-[Section 31AK inserted by No. 68 of 2004 s.
+[Section 31AK inserted: No. 68 of 2004 s.
 76.]

 31AL.
 Manager to display prohibition notices in respect of mines